achalbi/Smartzip_Challenges/readme.md

 ## Observations

-Time taken for excecution of test data with 200000 records is as follows
+Time taken for excecution of test data with 2 Million records is as follows
   - Nodejs:  < 8secs
   - Python: ~30secs
   - Spark in Python: